 After graduating from Tulane Law School in 1991, Calhoun worked as an attorney in the IRS Office of Chief Counsel in Houston.
-She enjoys teaching and interacting with students in courses on state and local taxation at Tulane Law School and Loyola Law School in New Orleans, in the online graduate tax program at Northeastern University in Massachusetts, and as a guest lecturer on the topic of local taxes in Georgetown Law Center’s SALT Certificate Program (from which she received her LL.M in Taxation in 1988).
+In addition to Tulane, she teaches at Loyola Law School in New Orleans, in the online graduate tax program at Northeastern University in Massachusetts and as a guest lecturer Georgetown Law Center’s SALT Certificate Program (from which she received her LLM in Taxation in 1988).

-Spring - Tax: State & Local Taxation
+Spring - Tax: State & Local Tax